Lake Kivu, Rwanda

 I met Mandela, a Gisenyi resident studying public health in Goma who thus crosses the Rwanda-DRC border 10 times a week, when he greeted me on the street in French and was surprised to hear a response in French.
 (He studies in the DRC since it’s cheaper and in French, while Rwanda only teaches in English, which he is weak in.
 He suffers from at least one robbery attempt per week while walking in Goma, and he doesn’t even have much.)
 With no agenda, I decided to walk with him for the next few hours, and we eventually settled to sit by the beach.
 While crediting the government for the country’s growth and recovery, his perspective of the country is far less positive than mine.

 Contrary to the country’s new narrative of “no more Tutsi, no more Hutu, we are all Rwandans”, he opened up with his story as a Tutsi.
 (Given that he follows all the Tutsi stereotypes to a T — super tall, lanky, thin and long face — it was obvious anyway.)
 Having lost his father and several brothers in the genocide, which happened when he was just four years old, he was raised by his mother.
 While he was too young to remember the genocide (April-July 1994) itself, he grew up around it.
 For the next three years, bodies were lying around everywhere, even on the streets; he mentioned street dogs having to be rounded up and shot dead because they had developed a taste for eating human flesh from all the corpses.
-And he could consider himself on one the lucky ones: countless others were orphaned and raised by aunts and uncles.
+And he could consider himself one of the lucky ones: countless others were orphaned and raised by aunts and uncles.
 In his words (in French), an uncle could never treat his nephew like his own son.

 Most of his friends are Hutu.
 (They make up 85% of the populace, with Tutsi 14% and the pygmy Twa 1%, but all are considered Banyarwanda people.
 Whether or not they’re different races or just class distinctions is up for debate, but they do all look very different when intermarriage isn’t in the picture.)
 While the country has made extremely admirable efforts in reconciliation, he described a childhood where, for example, a Tutsi child would get into a fight with a Hutu classmate since the latter’s parents killed his parents.
 And how could you ever get past that resentment, really?
 Mandela grew up around the ethnic group that killed part of his family.
 Many Tutsis and Hutu moderates have had to live side-by-side with the Hutu former-extremists who maimed them or killed members of their family.
 It’s obvious that forgiveness doesn’t come easy — many do and must have amazing resolve and faith behind them, but there are definitely those with simmering anger but remain, at the very least, complacent.